 “First come first served” meant possession under British law, and he set off north-west along the river system for the promised land in July 1847.
 Macpherson had more than just Mitchell’s maps, he had ten thousand sheep, hundreds of cattle, dozens of horses and drays and twenty men.
-The going was slow – they travelled just 60km in the first two weeks – but by the end of September his team was at the natural ford or “rocky bar” on the Balonne that Mitchell (senior) called St George’s Bridge because he arrived there on the saint’s day, April 23.
+The going was slow – they travelled just 60km in the first two weeks – but by the end of September his team was at the natural ford or “rocky bar” on the Balonne Mitchell (senior) called St George’s Bridge because he arrived there on the saint’s day, April 23.

-This St George was the last settled part of the English realm.
-Not a single white man or woman lived north of the bridge.
+St George was the last settled part of the English realm.
+No white man or woman lived north of the bridge.
 MacPherson crossed his Rubicon but was forced to halt for the lambing season.
 Leaving the sheep behind, he finally gazed on Mt Abundance on Friday, October 15, 1847.
 Macpherson found Mitchell had not exaggerated about the quality of the land.
 “A glorious prospect!” he enthused.

 He claimed a farm 30km wide from the Cogoon River (now Muckadilla Creek) in the west to Bungeworgorai Creek in the east.
 The sight of the first natives two weeks later scared his men witless.
 Macpherson shamed them as cowards and spent months building huts, cattle and sheep yards and fencing.
 Macpherson built several outstations including a cattle station on the spot of what would later become Roma.